veit/python-basics-tutorial/docs/control-flow/exceptions.rst

    The way Python handles error situations in general differs from some other languages, such as Java.
 These languages check possible errors as far as possible before they occur, as handling exceptions after they occur is costly.
-This is sometimes referred to as the :abbr:`LBYL (Look before you leap)` approach.
+This is sometimes referred to as the :term:`LBYL` approach.

    Python, on the other hand, relies more on exceptions to handle errors after they occur.
 Although this reliance may seem risky, when exceptions are used correctly, the code is less cumbersome and easier to read, and errors are only handled when they occur.
-This Pythonic approach to error handling is often described as :abbr:`EAFP (easier to ask forgiveness than permission)`.
+This Pythonic approach to error handling is often described as :term:`EAFP`.

 Checks
 ------